mads-swaps/mads-swaps.github.io/index.md

 ### Average True Range (ATR)

 The ATR is an indicator of volatility in the market.
-A higher ATR and the price is more likely to jump around which can result in higher gains but at higher risk.
+A higher ATR means that the price is more likely to jump around which can result in higher gains but at higher risk.
 It is calculated by looking at the true range (TR) of the current record and then averaging out over a window typically of size `14`.
 This is also useful in determining the target and stop-loss prices which will be discussed in the different strategies.

 <p align="center"><img src='images/eq_atr.png' alt='images/eq_atr.png'></p>